Fujifilm GFX 100S vs Sony RX100 VII

 Studio photographers will appreciate that the Fujifilm GFX 100S (unlike the RX100 VII) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the GFX 100S and the RX100 VII are recent models that are part of the current product line-up.
 The RX100 VII replaced the earlier Sony RX100 VI, while the GFX 100S followed on from the Fujifilm GFX 100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the GFX 100S and RX100 VII can be found, respectively, in the Fujifilm GFX 100S Manual (free pdf) or the online Sony RX100 VII Manual.

 So what conclusions can be drawn?
 Is the Fujifilm GFX 100S better than the Sony RX100 VII or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.